 What are the most popular global brands in China?

 The most developed global chain in China is the fast food chain KFC.
 The first KFC restaurant in China was opened in 1987 in Beijing.
 In 1988, sales in the Beijing branch reached the highest amount among all the KFC restaurants worldwide.
 Since then, KFC has opened roughly 5,000 restaurants throughout China.
 The key to KFC’s success in China is serving local dishes as well as adjusting to the taste of Chinese citizens.
-For example, the chicken twister is prepared in imitation of Peking duck.
+For example, the chicken twister is prepared in imitation of the Peking duck.

 Starbucks is in second place.
 At the moment, there are around 3,400 Starbucks branches in China.
 Recently the company announced that there were plans to open another 3,000 Starbucks coffee shops in China by the end of 2022.
 It means opening 600 branches in a year which equals opening a new coffee shop every 15 hours!

 7-Eleven is in third place.
 It’s an international chain of convenience stores.
 The first shop in China was opened in Shenzhen in 1992.
 Today there are over 2,700 7-Eleven branches in China.
 Most of them are open 24 hours a day.
 Stores offer a wide range of food, including traditional Chinese steamed buns, as well as local beverages, candy, newspapers, and other convenience goods.

 McDonald’s is less popular in China than its biggest global rival, KFC.
 McDonald’s entered the Chinese mainland market in the year 1990.
 The first restaurant opened in Shenzhen, whereas the biggest McDonald’s branch in the world opened in 1992 in Beijing.
 It contains 29 cash desks and can seat 700 people.
 There are 2,500 McDonald’s restaurants in China.
 This number is supposed to increase by 1,500 in the next five years.